jenwin/Customer-Survey-Form/README.md

 # Customer Survey Form
 A mobile-friendly, responsive survey form designed to gather customer feedback for Jen's Cupcakes and Pastries.

+## Features
+- Responsive design for all screen sizes
+- Collects customer demographics and preferences
+- Multiple-choice and open-ended questions
+- Simple, clean UI for an enhanced user experience

 ## Technologies
 - CSS3
 - HTML5